Old Fashioned Dutch Apple Pie

 Yes, you can use any variety of apple that you like the flavor of.
 I always prefer sweet apples, but if you prefer tart apples, use Granny Smith.

 With Dutch apple pie, you do not need to parbake the crust because the filling is not a liquid.
 The heavy apples will sit in the pie crust and hold it up and prevent it from falling into the middle.
-This is one of the reasons why parbaking is essential for some recipes.
-But, that makes Dutch apple pie easier!
+This is one of the reasons why parbaking is essential for some recipes but not needed for Dutch Apple Pie.

 Store in a cool dry place.
 Do not put under a dome as it will become soggy.